bolrog/d2dx/README.md

 # d2dx
 D2DX is a Glide-wrapper for Diablo II on modern PC:s

-Version 0.91.328
+Version 0.98.329

 ## Features
   - High performance DirectX 11 renderer.
+  - High image quality with proper gamma and scaling.
-  - Behaves nicely in windowed mode.
+  - Makes the game behave nicely in Windows 10, in both windowed and fullscreen modes.
-  - Modernized fullscreen mode with high quality scaling.
-  - Fixes startup glitches in older versions of the game.
-  - More graphical enhancements (tba).

 ## Requirements
-  - Diablo 2: LoD 1.13c, 1.13d, or 1.14d (other versions untested).
+  - Diablo 2: LoD (see Compatibility section below).
-  - Windows 7 and above.
+  - Windows 7 and above (10 recommended).
   - A CPU with SSE2 support.
   - Integrated graphics or discrete GPU with DirectX 11 support (feature level 10.0 required).

 ## Compatibility
+Game versions supported:
+  - 1.09d, 1.10, 1.12, 1.13c, 1.13d and 1.14d.
+  - Other versions will display a warning at startup and exhibit glitches, because various fixes that D2DX applies can't be used.

-So far it has been tested as working with:
+D2DX has been tested working with the following mods:
-  - D2 LoD 1.13c, 1.13d, 1.14d
   - PlugY
   - D2ModMaker